‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 Weighing the future of NATO and the UN

-The sabre-rattling over Greenland led one reporter to ask whether Trump was willing to risk the breakup of the NATO alliance to achieve his expansionist goals.
+The sabre-rattling over Greenland led one reporter at the briefing to ask whether Trump was willing to risk the breakup of the NATO alliance to achieve his expansionist agenda.

 Trump responded by largely sidestepping the question.
 He indicated that a mutually agreeable solution could be struck.